Loading …

 The new system is based on the basic idea of a flag.
 It marks a place, is flexible and lively-festive in appearance.
 This design principle is the leading idea for all outdoor and indoor information carriers.

-The textile information carriers are light, translucent and easy to adapt.
-The elegant supporting structure means that only a few mounting points are needed.
-They thus meet the strict requirements of monument protection.
+The flags are light, translucent and easy to adapt.
+The elegant supporting structure only needs a few mounting points.
+It thus meets the strict requirements of monument protection.

 Subtle adaptation to the architecture

-Whether white plastered wall, state room with baroque fresco, marble or mirror surroundings – the textile adapts to the surroundings in terms of color and subtly blends into the historical substance.
+Whether white plastered wall, stateroom with baroque fresco, marble or mirror surroundings – the textile adapts to the setting in terms of color and subtly blends into the historical substance.

 Intuitive map language - inclusive design

-The area of the three museums of the Belvedere is located in the center of Vienna and is directly intertwined with the urban space.
-The linking with public transport, other landmarks in the vicinity and the quick overview of distances were therefore the focus of the design.
-Bilingual and with the support of icons, the information system can also be used by international visitors from languages.
+The area of the three museum locations of the Belvedere is located in the center of Vienna and is directly intertwined with the urban space.
+The linking with public transport, other landmarks in vicinity and the quick overview of distances were therefore the focus of the design.
+Bilingual and with the support of icons, the information system can also be used by international visitors.

 After the conversion, the museums are largely barrier-free.
 This requirement was also the benchmark for the design of the information carriers and media.
 Thus, visual information is supported by guidelines and tactile writing, as well as audio output.